Close

 • Have patience and be gentle with yourself; you have taken a big step towards peace.

-At the Counseling Center, we know that eating issues and related problems can be complex with both psychological and physical components.
+At the Center for Counseling and Mental Health Wellness, we know that eating issues and related problems can be complex with both psychological and physical components.
 During initial meetings with a student who has eating concerns, we provide an assessment to determine the exact nature of the problem.
 We then offer either short-term treatment or a referral, depending upon what is best for each student.
 Sometimes seeking help can be difficult to do, and we understand this.
 We attempt to work with students to set goals that are comfortable for them.

 Q: My son is a freshman and doesn't have many friends on campus.
 How can I encourage him to get more involved?